-The State will continue to work closely with the one-stop center partners to improve service provided to ELLs.
-The State will provide technical assistance to help the partners refine MOUs that clarify responsibilities and identify sources of financial support for ELL services.
+The State will continue to work closely with the one-stop center partners to improve service provision to ELLs.
+The State will provide technical assistance to help the partners refine MOUs clarifying responsibilities and identify sources of financial support for ELL services.